What Are The

 Benefits of ADR

-Quick access to high-quality medical care
+Access to high-quality medical care

 Fast payouts to employees with work-related injury claims